seeq12/seeq-connector-sdk-csharp/README.md

 the project and still build without errors.

-Any log messages you create using the `Log` property on `ConnectorServiceV2` and `DatasourceConnectionServiceV2` will go to the console window and to the `csharp/Seeq.Link.SDK.Debugging.Agent/bin/x64/Debug/log/net-debugging-agent.log` file (replace `x64` with `x86` if you're on a 32-bit machine).
+Any log messages you create using the `Log` property on `ConnectorServiceV2` and `DatasourceConnectionServiceV2` will go to the console window and to the `csharp/Seeq.Link.SDK.Debugging.Agent/bin/x64/Debug/log/net-debugging-agent.log` file.

 ## Deploying your Connector